XRotoX/sdlc-models/README.md

 # sdlc-models
-This program asks you some questions to find out the best model that fits your needs
+This python program asks you some questions to find out the best SDLC model that fits your needs.
+It uses decision tree algorithm to give the best and minimum questions needed.